 - Technical assistance in establishing and operating a community residence.

-Grant award recipients must comply with federal requirements in 24 CFR part 574 - Housing Opportunities for Persons With AIDS.
-These include standards for supportive services and housing quality as well as non-discrimination and equal opportunity requirements.
+The grantee agency must comply with federal requirements in 24 CFR part 574 - Housing Opportunities for Persons With AIDS.
+These include standards for supportive services and housing quality inspections as well as non-discrimination and equal opportunity requirements.

 The current HOPWA grantee is Vivent Health.